If you consistently wake up with neck pain, it may be time to get rid of your old pillow.

 Here are the different types of filling materials you can choose from and their corresponding feel:

-Pillows come in various price points depending on materials and craftsmanship.
+The cost of a pillow varies based on materials and craftsmanship.
 While you may be tempted to opt for the most budget-friendly option, think of pillows as an investment in your sleep quality and overall wellness.

 High-quality pillows may be pricier, but they may also offer better durability, support, and comfort.
 They still come in a range of cost options, with Purple pillows ranging from $69 to $199.